mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 ### dhcp

-First up, let's configure dhcp.
+First up, let's configure dhcp. dhcp delivers network configuration to devices attempting to connect to a given router.
 For some reason, I couldn't get the system to work without this installed.
 I know dnsmasq supports dhcp, but without this process I was getting an error and couldn't obtain a network address.